SW-g16/sw/documentation/final-report.md

 These users may skip past explanatory text to look at visualizations, regardless of the domain.
 They want to understand as much information as efficiently as possible from data visualizations.

-### Satisfaction Requirements per Target Group
-//TODO label tabel
-The Target Groups have these Satisfaction Requirements, presented in no particular order.

 ## Interface Design // corresponds to 'Design and Walkthrough'

-    // walkthrough is merged with the description of the interface already. does it need a separate section? it would be bound to be repetitive
+### Walkthrough

-    // this is outdated, but does include suggested future work. todo extract future work bits
+//TODO this is outdated, but does include suggested future work.

-    // ### Walkthrough
+//old walkthrough
-    // Upon initialization, the user is presented with the default page, providing him with an overview of the data, as well as links to acess to acess the data of the various political entities.
+Upon initialization, the user is presented with the default page, providing him with an overview of the data, as well as links to acess to acess the data of the various political entities.
 Clicking one of these will bring up all the relevant data (as defined by a Data View) taken from that source, associated with that source through interlinking of endpoints, or inferred about that source.
 The user may also click additional buttons for the generation of graphs and statistics.
 If a user finds this data interesting enough to share, he can do so by copying the URL currently in the address bar, and sharing that URL.
 Any other user who opens that link will see the same data in the same way as the first use.

+//old walkthrough
-    // Users can also generate a graph of the data defined by applying their own user-defined filters on the dataset.
+Users can also generate a graph of the data defined by applying their own user-defined filters on the dataset.
 A user may select filters such as only showing bills from a specific period, only showing people that voted a specific way on a specific bill or only showing politicians that fit a particular profile (such as wealth, level of education, nation of birth or gender).
 Upon selecting these filters, the user presses 'submit'.
 If the amount of data that is called is sufficiently large, the user is provided with a warning prompt, giving him a chance to cancel, upon which the user can modify their filter and retry.
 Upon submission, a semantic graph is returned, sent to the application's WebVowl component for visualization.

-    //TODO HEADER CULLING.
-The amount of sub-headers in this section is excessive and does not make for a good report when there is a new header every other sentence.
+//old interface
 In this section we describe our interface in terms of what components it consists of, what tasks it performs, and how it interacts with other components.

+//old interface
 The interface includes the LD-R browser, a highly configureable semantic web browser.
 LD-R is suitable for our application, but unfortunately we did not succeed in configuring it in time for the deadline of this project.
 Instead we are including a fiddle which performs some of the tasks we intended for LD-R (and our intended extentions to it) to do.